-Figure 5: Scheme of transcutaneous oxygen monitoring Transcutaneous monitoring of oxygen and carbon dioxide, originally developed for neonatal use, has become a routine measurement in several clinical areas including: - Determination of peripheral vascular oxygenation - Quantification of the degree of peripheral vascular disease - Determination of the optimum level of amputation - Evaluation of revascularization procedures - Selecting candidates for hyperbaric oxygen therapy and predicting non-responders to treatment $TcpO_2$ measurements usually require at least two or three sites to provide a good picture.
+Figure 5: Scheme of transcutaneous oxygen monitoring Transcutaneous monitoring of oxygen and carbon dioxide, originally developed for neonatal use, has become a routine measurement in several clinical areas including: - Determination of peripheral vascular oxygenation - Quantification of the degree of peripheral vascular disease - Determination of the optimum level of amputation - Evaluation of revascularization procedures - Selecting candidates for hyperbaric oxygen therapy and predicting non-responders to treatment TcpO2 measurements usually require at least two or three sites to provide a good picture.
 The more sites assessed, the better the oxygenation picture.
 In the lab course we will study the effect of applying heat, the effect of ointments, which increase the blood circulation, and the effect of physical exertion on oxygenation of the tissue by applying transcutaneous oxygen monitoring using an improvised setup with optical oxygen sensors.
-2.3.3 Breath analysis Breathing is the process, moving air in and out of the lungs.
+2.3.3 Breath analysis Breathing is the process moving air in and out of the lungs.
 It allows oxygen and carbon dioxide to diffuse from the external environment into and out of the blood.
 At the end of each exhalation the adult human lungs still contain 2.5 - 3.0 liters of air, termed the functional residual capacity (FRC).
 Breathing replaces only about 15% of this volume of gas with moistened ambient air with each breath.
 This ensures that the composition of the FRC changes very little during the breathing cycle, and remains significantly different from the composition of the ambient air.
 The partial pressures of the gases in the blood flowing through the alveolar capillaries equilibrate with the partial pressures of the gases in the FRC, ensuring that the pCO2 and pO2 of the arterial blood, and therefore its pH, remain constant.
 The equilibration of the gases in the alveolar blood with those in the alveolar air (i.e. the gas exchange between the two) occurs by passive diffusion.
-3 Experimental procedure 3.1 Preparation of sensor materials A sensor cocktail, containing polystyrene and the oxygen indicator Platinum(II) tetraphenyltetrabenzoporphyrin PtTPTBP, is knifecoated onto a flexible PEN foil according to the instructions of the supervisor.
-After drying of the sensor cocktail sensor spots are punched out of the sensor foil and calibrated by using a two-point calibration with ambient air and nitrogen.
+3 Experimental procedure 3.1 Preparation of sensor materials A sensor cocktail, containing polystyrene and the oxygen indicator Platinum(II) tetraphenyltetrabenzoporphyrin PtTPTBP, is knife-coated onto a flexible PEN foil according to the instructions of the supervisor.
+After drying of the sensor cocktail sensor spots are punched out of the sensor foil to be ready for application.
 The same sensor cocktail is used to fabricate a fiber-optic oxygen sensor by dipcoating according to the instructions of the supervisor.

-3.2 Transcutaneous oxygen measurement The sensor spots derived from 3.1 are fixed on an flexible and oxygen-impermeable support.
-These sensor patches are transferred onto the skin of a volunteer (one per group) by using spray-on plaster.
-Then the backside has to be hermetically sealed by using a provided poly(vinyl alcohol) solution.
-Oxygen values are recorded under different conditions: - Without any additional treatment - Shortly after irradiation of the skin by an IR lamp - After treatment with an ointment, which should increase the blood circulation - Effect after 5 min physical exertion The results of these oxygen measurements should be listed and discussed in the report of the lab course.
-3.3 Enzymatic reaction monitoring Fiber-optic oxygen sensors are used to investigate the glucose concentration of an unknown solution by monitoring the reaction kinetics of the oxidation of glucose to D-glucono- δ -lactone in presence of Glucose oxidase (GOx). $$\beta - D - Glu \cos e + O_2 + H_2 O \xrightarrow{GOx} \beta - D - Glu conolactone + H_2 O_2$$ Experimental procedure:
+3.2 Enzymatic reaction monitoring Fiber-optic oxygen sensors are used to investigate the glucose concentration of an unknown solution by monitoring the reaction kinetics of the oxidation of glucose to D-glucono-δ-lactone in presence of Glucose oxidase (GOx). $$\beta - D - Glu\cos e + O_2 + H_2O \xrightarrow{GOx} \beta - D - Gluconolactone + H_2O_2$$ Experimental procedure: